Imam reveals story behind haunting image at border processing facility

 The image showed a man reaching up, pressing his hand onto a tinted bus window.
 On the other side were the haunting, barely visible outlines of two smaller hands.

-The man was Omar Suleiman, an Islamic scholar, imam and member of a Dallas-based interfaith coalition that traveled to Ursula Border Patrol Processing Center in McAllen, Texas, on Saturday morning to "bear witness" and try to inspect the facility to "see if children were visible," said Alia Salem, who traveled with the group.
+The man was Omar Suleiman, an Islamic scholar, imam and member of a Dallas-based interfaith coalition that traveled to Ursula Border Patrol Processing Center in McAllen, Texas, on Saturday morning to "bear witness" and try to inspect the facility to "see if children were visible," said Alia Salem, who met with Suleiman.

 It wasn't clear whether the children on board were migrants (NBC News hasn't independently verified the claim), but the group believes they were.